 DRA Global acknowledges that good corporate governance requires ongoing commitment to structures and processes.
 The following charters and policies have been developed to assist all employees in the performance of their daily duties:

-Our aspiration is to turn the future of mining into reality and to be the preferred global mining and minerals technical partner for diversified service offerings.
+Our aspiration is to turn the future of mining into reality as the most sought-after company in our field.
 Central to this vision is a commitment to live by DRA’s values and act with integrity at all times.

-The DRA Group has widespread global Supply Chains that incorporate multiple engineering and mining capabilities including industrial, minerals and metal processing, operations and maintenance, infrastructure, energy and water.
-These core activities are facilitated out of 20 strategically positioned offices across the globe.
+DRA has widespread global supply chains that incorporate multiple engineering and mining capabilities including industrial, minerals and metal processing, operations and maintenance, infrastructure, energy and water.

-The DRA Group values integrity and transparency when engaging with its Suppliers and seeks to work with other like-minded persons and entities that share the same principles and values.
-The DRA Group expects our Suppliers to align with these values and behaviours.
-We require our Suppliers to comply with all applicable laws and, in all cases, meet the minimum requirements as detailed in the principles set out in this Supplier Code.
+The Group values integrity and transparency when engaging with its suppliers and seeks to work with other like-minded persons and entities that share the same principles and values.
+The Group expects our suppliers to align with these values and behaviours.

-DRA recognizes that it has responsibilities to its shareholders, customers, employees, suppliers and the communities in which it operates.
+DRA recognises that it has responsibilities to its shareholders, clients, employees, suppliers and the communities in which it operates.

 The Company is committed to maintaining the highest standards of honesty, integrity and ethical conduct.